Gh0stAn0n/vulner/README.md

   </p>
 </p>

-remote-control is a bash script that create an anonymous environment, (using a VPN) that conduct scans on a target IP address and can access your logs securely via ssh, telnet, ftp using:

-nipe, nmap, whois and curl.
+vulner is a bash script that

 ### Possibility and Capability